While it’s not quite like gaining access to an airport, getting into Great American Ball Park could take you several minutes during the 2014 season.

 Fans are requested to be respectful with their recording equipment and try not to obstruct others who are trying to enjoy the game.
 Being the person who stands up in aisles during innings or is blocking part of the concourse can get someone booted from the site.

 Great American Ball Park is a county facility and it is illegal to carry a firearm, deadly weapon or dangerous ordinance in the property.
 Having a concealed weapon permit doesn't change that fact.

-Only off-duty law enforcement officers, retired law enforcement officers who are qualified under the Law Enforcement Officers Safety Act and licensed protection professionals with prior approval are permitted to have a concealed weapon on premises.
+off-duty law enforcement officers, retired law enforcement officers who are qualified under the Law Enforcement Officers Safety Act and licensed protection professionals with prior approval are permitted to have a concealed weapon on premises.

-who is permitted to carry a concealed weapon to GABP needs to notify a police supervisor upon entering the venue so their identification and seat location can be verified and noted.
+Anyone who is permitted to carry a concealed weapon to GABP needs to notify a police supervisor upon entering the venue so their identification and seat location can be verified and noted.

 If a person needs help, they should contact the stadium's security staff.